Emeritus and Retired Faculty Association Luncheons

-HSU Emeritus and Retired Faculty are invited to attend the monthly luncheon programs held at noon on the second Tuesday of the month at the Plaza Grill (Upper Floor) in Arcata.
+All retired HSU faculty, tenured faculty and lecturers vested in CalPERS, are invited to attend the monthly luncheon programs held at noon on the second Tuesday of the month at the Plaza Grill (Upper Floor) in Arcata.
 The cost of the luncheon is $15.00 per person (includes beverage, tax, and tip), and spouses, guests, and friends are welcome.
-Coffee (free) will be available at 11:40 a.m. before the luncheon.
+Coffee (free) will be available at 11:40 AM. before the luncheon.
 Come early and have an opportunity to visit with old and new friends.

-In an effort to reduce costs and paper usage, one mailing per semester will be sent via USPS announcing the upcoming programs.
+In an effort to reduce costs and paper usage, one mailing per semester will be sent via USPS announcing the upcoming luncheon schedule and scheduled presenters.
 Monthly reminders will be sent via email thereafter.
-Note: To help defray the postage and materials costs, the annual (FY 13/14) dues will now be $10.
-Checks should be made payable to: HSU General Faculty and sent to the University Senate Office, Humboldt State University, Arcata, CA 95521.
+Note: To help defray the postage and materials costs, the annual dues are $10.00.
+Checks should be made payable to: HSU Emeritus & Retired Faculty Association and sent to the University Senate Office, Humboldt State University, Arcata, CA 95521.
 You may also pay your dues at the luncheon meeting.

-If you would like to request to be added or removed from the mailing list, please call the University Senate Office (707-826-3657), or send an email to Merry Phillips (email@example.com).
+If you would like to request to be added or removed from the mailing list, please send an email to Ken Fulgham (email@example.com) or call the University Senate Office (707-826-3657).
 All retired and emeritus faculty are automatically added to the ERFA mailing list.
-Luncheon notices are sent to local zipcodes only, unless requested otherwise.
+Luncheon notices are sent to local zip codes only, unless requested otherwise.
 If you wish to receive the notices via email, send your name and email to the University Senate Office.

 13 February 2018: “Stable isotopes, Diet, and Migration in an Early Medieval Prussian Population at Bezławki, Poland,” a presentation and discussion with Marissa Ramsier, HSU Assistant Professor in Anthropology, and 2017 ERFA award recipient.